ManuelMolinaAbad/Technical-Documentation-Page-freeCodeCamp/readme.md

 # Build a Technical Documentation Page

 ## Description
-This activity is focused on creating a Technical Documentatio Page project from scratch using HTML and a bit more complex CSS styling.
+This activity is focused on creating a Technical Documentation Page project from scratch using HTML and a bit more complex CSS styling.
 It is the third exercise to do be done in order to get the "Responsive Web Design" Certification by freeCodeCamp.org.

 ## Requirements to be done in order to pass the automated tests
 <details>